 It was useless.
 My voice echoed out into what was apparently, an empty, fully lit, fully functional franchise diner.

 I decided I would simply make myself at home and walked over to the furthest booth I could find, particularly furthest from the entrance.
 Sitting there, staring out the window and watching the snow fall, I started to reflect on the immense absurdity of this entire ordeal so far.
-For starters, I had taken my car to be inspected by a mechanic the day before I left Pennsylvania, Aside from being an aging hooptie with no AC, my car actually had a clean bill of health; it was possible that the mechanic I went to was full of shit but even then; what would cause my car to flat out shut down to the point where it wouldn’t even start?
+For starters, I had taken my car to be inspected by a mechanic the day before I left Pennsylvania, Aside from being an aging junker with no AC, my car actually had a clean bill of health; it was possible that the mechanic I went to was full of shit but even then; what would cause my car to flat out shut down to the point where it wouldn’t even start?
 Also, how could it be that I wasn’t getting any phone service?
 I was only about a three mile walk from this Denny’s and even in here I was getting no service.
-Thanks At&t “more bars in more places” my ass… It just didn’t make sense that in a “reputable” establishment like this there was no service.
+Thanks At&t “more bars in more places” my ass… It just didn’t make sense that in a “reputable” establishment like this there was so little evidence of life.

 Before I could rattle my brain over it any further, I was shaken back to the present moment by that familiar flop of a laminated menu casually being placed beneath my nose.
 As I looked up I found myself staring face to face with a living portrait of aged exhaustion.
-What stood before me in a black, standard issue Denny’s apron and white collared shirt was not a man, but rather an being trapped inside a battle worn coat of skin, peering through a green set of eyes that resembled dirt upon a path trodden on one too many times by those on their way to the top.
+What stood before me in a black, standard issue Denny’s apron and white collared shirt was not a man, but rather a being trapped inside a battle worn coat of skin, peering through a green set of eyes that resembled dirt upon a path trodden on one too many times by those on their way to the top.
 Gazing at this man I could peer straight through the outer shell of an old Denny’s server, instead gazing at the flickering light of a soul fire on the brink of extinguish.

 “Hello young man, how may I be of service to you?”
 He opened with a casual greeting that was probably rinsed and reused way past the point of mechanical routine.